-“Health & safety benchmarking” is an important business improvement tool that has been used to imply some form of standard against which can measure performance and quality management in an organisation.
+“Health & safety benchmarking” is an important business improvement tool that has been used to imply some form of standard against which can measure performance and quality management in an organization.

-A benchmark is a referral point which is generally used in surveying methods.
+A benchmark is a referral point that is generally used in surveying methods.

 The Occupational Safety and Health Administration (OSHA) has defined benchmarking as:

-Benchmarking is an instrument to improve or redesign current health and safety practices by comparing with other organisations on the basis of the perceptions captured.
+Benchmarking is an instrument to improve or redesign current health and safety practices by comparing them with other organizations based on the perceptions captured.

 Aims Of Benchmarking Process

-• Enhance reputation of an organisations with their stakeholders
+• Enhance the reputation of organisations with their stakeholders

 • To indicate how you are performing.